grodino/grodino.github.io/content/projects/recodiv/index.md

 +++
-title =  "Exposure diversity in music recommender sytems" date = 2021-01-28 description = "Study of exposure diversity through the lens of an Heterogeneous Networks diversity measure."
+title = "Exposure diversity in music recommender systems" date = 2021-01-28 description = "Study of exposure diversity through the lens of an Heterogeneous Networks diversity measure."
 +++